muhammad-burhan/Sales-Representative-App---Angular-Material/README.md

 Bootstrap is used to make this app responsive.

-Note: Originally, I used REST services to fetch details of the customer and authentication.
+I used REST services to fetch data from the backend.
+There is a .jar file in the main folder and instructions to setup the backend.
-But I have not included that backend in this repo.